v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 ## Create the pipeline

-1. In a browser, navigate to https://dev.azure.com/<*{your Organization name}*
+1. In a browser, navigate to https://dev.azure.com/**yourOrganizationname**

 2. Go to your Azure DevOps project.
 In the left menu blade, click **Pipelines**, under Pipelines:

 [![Pipelines Menu](media/cloud-build-pipeline/acb6-azdopipeline/pipelinemenu.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinemenu.png)

 3. On the Create your first Pipeline page, click **Create pipeline**.

 4. For where is your code?
 Choose **Azure Repos Git** and pick the Repo you just created in the previous step.

 [![Pipeline setup 1](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup1.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup1.png)

 5. Select **Existing Azure Pipelines YAML file**.
 Pick the **Starter pipeline**.

 6. You will advance to the **Review your pipeline YAML** page.

 [![Pipeline setup 2](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup2.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup2.png)

 7. We will overwrite almost all the boilerplate code in the following steps.
 But for now, click the down chevron next to **Save and run**, click **Save**. enter a commit message, and click **Save** again.

 8. Once the pipeline save is complete, click **Edit**.

 [![Pipeline setup 3](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup3.png)](media/cloud-build-pipeline/acb6-azdopipeline/pipelinesetup3.png)

 9. Now let’s modify the existing pipeline.
 Delete all the boilerplate YAML script and insert the following:

 ```yaml